PostgreSQLPostgreSQL

 INT4Int32

-INT8, MONEYInt64MONEY is mapped as a fixed-point integer.
+INT8, MONEYInt64MONEY maps to a fixed point integer.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes